richmondu/toy_application/README.md

 # Toy Application

-This is a simple exercise demonstrating serving APIs for object detection.
+This is a simple exercise demonstrating serving RESTful web APIs for a machine learning model - in this case, a simple HaarCascade algorithm for object detection.

 <img src="./_images/image_processed.jpg" width="1000"/>